Is Enterography Underutilized in Diagnosing Ulcerative Colitis?

 One reason imaging facilities provide for not performing enterography exams often has to do with the patients oral prep.

-Distention of the small bowel is the end goal and to that end patients typically drink between 1000 – 15000 ml of a neutral agent.
-This volume can be a problem for already sick patient, and is compounded by the poor taste and the viscous texture of one commonly used neutral agent.
+Distention of the small bowel is the end goal and to that end patients typically drink between 1000 – 1500 ml of a neutral agent.
+This volume can be a problem for an already sick patient, and is compounded by the poor taste and the viscous texture of one commonly used neutral agent.

 Breeza flavored beverage for neutral abdominal/pelvic imaging is a non-carbonated, sugar-free, gluten-free beverage with a light, refreshing lemon-lime flavor which has a viscosity of 10.5cP (slightly more viscous than water) and provides a better "mouth feel" and is more palatable for patients.